ActiDoo/gamification-engine/docs/rest/index.rst

 ==============

    - GET to "/increase_value/{variable_name}/{userId}"
-      - Get fields:
+      - URL parameters:
          - variable_name (the name of the variable to increase or decrease)
          - userId (the Id of the user)

-   - if the userId is not registered a empty record with only the user Id will be created
+   - if the userId is not registered a empty record with only the userId will be created
    - directly evaluates all goals associated with this variable_name
    - directly returns new reached achievements